dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-overview.md

 ## Quickstart

-You can see some examples [here](https://github.com/dapr/quickstarts/tree/master/hello-kubernetes) in the Kubernetes getting started quickstart.
+You can see some examples [here](https://github.com/dapr/quickstarts/tree/master/tutorials/hello-kubernetes) in the Kubernetes getting started tutorial.

 ## Supported versions
 Dapr is tested and supported on the following versions of Kubernetes.